BeProduct/BeProduct.JINT-Debugger/README.md

-# JintDebugger
+# BeProduct JINT Debugger

-JintDebugger is a C# application that likely serves as a debugging tool for JavaScript code using the Jint library.
-Jint is a JavaScript interpreter for .NET, allowing you to run JavaScript code within a .NET environment.
+JINT Debugger is an application designed to facilitate debugging of BeProduct Workflow JavaScript code.
+It enables JavaScript execution, provides debugging capabilities, manages JavaScript file operations, and assists in handling and analyzing JavaScript errors.

 ## Project Structure